-There are generally two types of DNs that can be used with OU Campus.
-The first is the standard LDAP DN, comprising of relative distinguished names (RDN), which looks similar to this:
+Generally two types of DNs can be used with OU Campus.
+The first is the standard LDAP DN, comprised of relative distinguished names (RDN), which looks similar to this:

 If the authentication succeeds, CAS returns the client to the application by passing along a security ticket.
 The application then validates the ticket by contacting CAS over a secure connection and providing its own service identifier and the ticket.
 CAS then gives the application trusted information about whether a particular user has successfully authenticated.

-- Complete the new user form, leaving the Password field in the User Information field blank.
+When creating a new user, leave the "Password" field in the user information panel blank.
 The OU Campus username must match the user's CAS ID.

 The requirements for Shibboleth authentication integration are:

-- Be a member of the InCommon Federation (http://incommon.org).
+- Be a member of the InCommon Federation.
 OmniUpdate is a member and InCommon acts as a broker between the OmniUpdate service provider (SP) and the identity provider.

 - Release user ID attribute to the OmniUpdate service provider.

 OU Campus integrates with standard Shibboleth service provider software, which is not specific to OmniUpdate and uses the mod_shib extension for Apache (or its IIS equivalent).
-The service provider metadata will be included in that installation.
+The service provider metadata is included in that installation.

 - Configure the Logout URL field as well.